-The European Council has also stated the need to improve the link between the EU's internal and external policies.
+The European Council also stated the need to improve the link between the EU's internal and external policies.
 Areas such as migration and asylum, counter terrorism and protection of personal data, which have a global aspect, need to be addressed both within the EU and in relations with third countries.

 This must be done taking into consideration the principles of solidarity and of fair sharing of responsibility.

 To deal with the challenge posed by an ageing population, Europe must remain an attractive destination for talent and maximise the opportunities that legal migration brings.
-The strategic guidelines call for a discussion with the business community and other social partners, together with the adoption of coherent and efficient rules, and active integration policies on the part of member states.
+The strategic guidelines called for a discussion with the business community and other social partners, together with the adoption of coherent and efficient rules, and active integration policies on the part of member states.

 The EU's commitment to international protection requires a strong European asylum policy.
-One of the main priorities set by the strategic guidelines is the transposition and implementation of the Common European Asylum System.
+One of the main priorities set by the strategic guidelines was the transposition and implementation of the Common European Asylum System.
 This will ultimately allow asylum seekers to have the same procedural guarantees and protection in each EU country.

-The European Council has also called for a strengthened role for the European Asylum Support Office (EASO), the EU agency in charge of enhancing cooperation and supporting member states in asylum matters.
+The European Council also called for a strengthened role for the European Asylum Support Office (EASO), the EU agency in charge of enhancing cooperation and supporting member states in asylum matters.

 This should be supported by:

-The European Council highlights the need for a true European area of justice, where the different legal systems are respected and mutual trust in one another's justice systems is enhanced.
+The European Council highlighted the need for a true European area of justice, where the different legal systems are respected and mutual trust in one another's justice systems is enhanced.
 Some of the main areas of action are:

 - promoting the consistency and clarity of EU legislation